CurtisAccelerate/ChatGPT-Augmentify/README.md

 work and template.

 ### Security
 Because we processes server-side tags to run code, it is theoretically possible a poisioned URL to execute code if accessed via ChatGPT.
 This is a remote risk.
-However, for stronger security, you canchange the # pyclient tag to a unique identifier.
+However, for stronger security, you can change the # pyclient tag to a unique identifier.

 Special thanks & See Also Similar Project: https://github.com/zsodur/chatgpt-api-by-browser-script